peterjc/thapbi-pict/docs/worked_example.rst

 Here ``<checksum>`` is the `MD5 checksum <https://en.wikipedia.org/wiki/MD5>`_ of the sequence, and this is used as a unique shorthand.
-It is a 32 character string of the digits ``0`` to ``9`` and lower cases letters ``a`` to ``f`` inclusive.
+It is a 32 character string of the digits ``0`` to ``9`` and lower cases letters ``a`` to ``f`` inclusive, like ``a559aa4d00a28f11b83012e762391259``.
 These MD5 checksums are used later in the pipeline, including in reports.
 The ``<abundance>`` is just an integer, the number of paired reads which after processing had this unique sequence.

-The description entry in the FASTA file is the name of the HMM it matched, allowing us to distinguish the biological ITS1 sequences from the synthetic controls.
+The description entry in the FASTA file is currently just the name of the HMM it matched, allowing us to distinguish the biological ITS1 sequences from the synthetic controls.

 Finally, the sequence in the FASTA file is written as a single line in upper case.
-With standard line wrapping at 60 or 80 characters, the ITS1 sequences would need a few lines each.
-However, they are still short enough that having them one one line without line breaks is no hardship - and it is *extremely* helpful for simple tasks like using ``grep`` to look for a particular sequence at the command line.
+With standard FASTA line wrapping at 60 or 80 characters, the ITS1 sequences would need a few lines each.
+However, they are still short enough that having them one one line without line breaks is no hardship - and it is *extremely* helpful for simple tasks like using ``grep`` to look for a particular sequence fragment at the command line.

 For example,